Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 Managing RV weight is no exception.
 If we keep turning a blind eye to all the little things and ignoring the potential ramifications, when it finally does hit a tipping point, it can have dire consequences.
 And that isn’t a risk we’re willing to take.

-This braking ability is more than just concern about excessive wear on the brake pads.
-Carrying extra weight could mean that instead of stopping in 220 feet, you would not be able to stop for 250 feet.
-If there was another car or a pedestrian at 225 feet, the impact could be big, even fatal.
-It would be unthinkable to hurt somebody because your RV was overweight, and would be even worse to hurt somebody and not be covered by insurance as a result.
-Some insurance companies have been known to refuse to pay a claim after discovering that had the vehicle been within the safe and legal weight ratings, it would have been able to stop safely.
-So you probably know where I am going with this – RV weight is not something to be taken ‘lightly’.
+It would be unthinkable to hurt somebody because your RV was overweight, and it would be even worse to hurt somebody and not be covered by insurance as a result.
+Some insurance companies have been known to refuse to pay a claim after discovering that if the vehicle had been within the safe and legal weight ratings, it would have been able to stop safely.
+So you probably know where I am going with this – RV weight is not something to be taken ‘lightly.’

 Weight Loss Program #1: June 2015

-When we arrived back to old home state of Colorado in the summer of 2015, we knew that it was a good time to get serious about our coach weight loss program, as we’d be able to store the things we still wanted to keep (for free) in my mom’s basement.
-So we put the RV on a CAT Scale (Certified Automated Truck Scale) – which measures weight by axle – to get an actual number of pounds we needed to reduce and sure enough, we were 500 pounds (227 kg) overweight!
+CAT scales measure weight by axle – to get an actual number of pounds we needed to reduce.
+Sure enough, we were 500 pounds (227 kg) overweight!
 It was definitely a bummer to see that number so high, but it was also good to have a real number to work with – and a specific goal to achieve.
 Challenge Accepted!
-We started going through every storage cabinet, cupboard and basement bay because we had a LOT of weight to lose.
+We started going through every storage cabinet, cupboard, and basement bay because we had a LOT of weight to lose.

-Our 36’ gas motorhome is built on a 22,000 pound chassis.
-That means that we should not exceed a weight of 22,000 lbs (10,000 kg) fully loaded.
-According to the manufacturer spec sheet for our coach, our RV rolled off the production line weighing 18,600 lbs with a full tank of fuel.
-Which means that, in theory, we should have had over 3,000 pounds available for people, water and cargo.
+In theory, we should have had over 3,000 pounds available for people, water, and cargo.
 This is why it was so eye-opening to me when we discovered our RV was overweight.
-We carry a few extra items, but it isn’t like we are traveling with rock collection, a home gym, or cases of beverages.
-We got busy and really dug deep to offload the non essentials.
+We carry a few extra items.
+But it isn’t like we are traveling with a rock collection, a home gym, or cases of beverages.
+We got busy and really dug deep to offload the non-essentials.

 So, How and Where did we lose the weight?